Risks of tobacco

 Other health risks or problems:

-- Cancer (especially in the lung, mouth, larynx, esophagus, bladder, kidney, pancreas, and cervix)
+- Cancer (more likely in the lung, mouth, larynx, nose and sinuses, throat, esophagus, stomach, bladder, kidney, pancreas, cervix, colon, and rectum)

-- Problems during pregnancy, such as babies born at low birth weight, , , and .
+- Problems during pregnancy, such as babies born at a low birth weight, , , and

 - Decreased ability to taste and smell

-- Harm to sperm, which contributes to infertility
+- Harm to sperm, which may lead to infertility

 - Loss of sight due to an increased risk of macular degeneration